shedivesin/geometry/README.md

 # geometry
-This repository contains a toy program to search for minimal geometric constructions using only a compass.
+This repository contains a toy program to search for minimal geometric constructions using only compasses.
+The idea is, one is given two arbitrary points, one may draw circles centered at one point with radius extending to a second point.
+(If that circle intersects any previously drawn circles, the intersection points may also be used as points.)

 ## Regular Polygons
 The game is, given points A and B, find a regular (or, when that is impossible,